7 facts about Buckingham Palace

-The palace’s music room has, over the years, been used for royal christenings.
-The Prince of Wales, Princess Anne, the Duke of York and Prince William have all been christened there by the Archbishop of Canterbury.
+The palace's music room has, over the years, been used for royal christenings.
+Prince Charles, Princess Anne, the Duke of York and Prince William have all been christened there by the Archbishop of Canterbury.

 Edward VII (1841–1910) is the only monarch to have both been born and died at Buckingham palace